Leanplum Wraps Up Strong 2020 and Embarks on Era of Accelerated Growth in 2021

 - On the product side, Leanplum has:

-- Implemented major enhancements to its scalable architecture and infrastructure, based on more than 20,000 vCPUs, and processing more than 30 billion events on a daily basis
+- Implemented major enhancements to its scalable architecture and infrastructure, based on more than 20,000 vCPUs and capable of processing more than 20 billion user interactions while sending over 1 billion messages per day

 - Redesigned its Audience Management layer providing customers with opportunities for driving 2x better results through behavioral segmentation